turingschool-examples/set-list-7/README.md

 Next, let's try a Join!
 You may struggle with this at first, but that is ok.
 We'll go over this example in class.

 Navigate to `spec/models/playlist_spec.rb`.
-Same as above - your task is to write a query (SQL or AR, or both for practice) that returns the names of all Artists from the Summer Rewind Playlist, using a `.joins` query.
+Same as above - your task is to write a query (SQL or AR, or both for practice) that answers the prompts.
+Do only one prompt at a time.

 The data you'll need to reference is in the `spec_helper.rb` file under the `test_data` method.